Car TalkDriving TipsHow Do You Bump Start a Car With An Automatic Transmission?

 3. Connect the leads to the negative terminal

-Note: The other end of the connected black lead should be away from the fuel-related components and battery of the car.
+Note: The other end of the connected black lead should be away from the fuel-related components and the battery of the car.

 4. Start the cars